soscleaner/soscleaner/docs/contributing.rst

       Is WHO is concerned by the change.

-      'dev'  is for developpers (API changes, refactors...)
+      'dev'  is for developers (API changes, refactors...)
       'usr'  is for final users (UI changes)
       'pkg'  is for packagers   (packaging changes)
       'test' is for testers     (test only related changes)